Trump’s infection is part of an ominous national trend as cases rise in most states

 Among the latest data points in the early-autumn surge: President Trump’s coronavirus diagnosis Friday, which instantly rocked the presidential campaign, became the biggest news story on the planet and provided a reminder, if any were needed, that this pandemic shows no signs of diminishing.

-“I’m concerned we are going into the fall and ultimately the winter season, when the weather changes, [and] we are stuck at this baseline of 40,000 new infections every day,” Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, said in an interview before Friday’s news about the president’s infection.
+“I’m concerned we are going into the fall and ultimately the winter season, when the weather changes, [and] we are stuck at this baseline of 40,000 new infections every day,” Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, said in an interview before news broke about the president’s infection.

 On Thursday, Wisconsin Gov. Tony Evers (D) delivered a radio address pleading with residents to do anything and everything to slow the startling rate of infections in the state.